 A Red Flag Account is one where a suspicion of fraudulent activity is raised by the presence of one or more Early Warning Signals (EWS).
 A bank cannot afford to ignore such EWS but must instead use them as a trigger to launch a detailed investigation into an RFA.
 Even after these precautionary steps and according to the observations of Risk Professionals; Weak implementation of EWS (early warning signals) by banks, non-detection of EWS during audits, non-co-operation of borrowers during the Forensic Audits, inconclusive Audit Reports, and also sometimes the lack of decision making in joint lenders’ meetings, account for a delay in detection of frauds.

 Currently, the banking system, being the backbone of the nation’s economy, is scourged by high levels of NPAs and it is certainly a worrisome situation.
-The rising high-value frauds are not just the key concern of the banking industry, stock markets but for the government and regulators too.
-While fraud investigators, compliance professionals, and forensic accountants are engaged in assignments like forensic audits, asset tracing, skip tracing, such types of assignments are categorized into post-mortem activities.
-There is another emerging area that the banks, companies, regulators should pay more attention to that is Market Intelligence.
+The rising high-value frauds are not just the key concern of the banking industry, and stock markets but for the government and regulators too.
+While fraud investigators, compliance professionals, and forensic accountants are engaged in assignments like forensic audits, asset tracing, and skip tracing, such types of assignments are categorized into post-mortem activities.
+There is another emerging area that the banks, companies, and regulators should pay more attention to that is Market Intelligence.
 One way to prevent fraud and make deterrent measures is revamping the EWS mechanism with the introduction of alerts generated by the activities of Market Intelligence.

 Third-Party Fraud Risk

 The risk of dealing with third parties has grown significantly and it has become essential to verify the business partners to avoid unpleasant surprises.
-In the light of new global laws, companies bear more responsibility, including liability for the actions of their business partners.
+In light of new global laws, companies bear more responsibility, including liability for the actions of their business partners.

-In the wake of the Foreign Corrupt Practices Act, the UK Bribery Act, and other such enactments across the world, data, discreet checks play a significant role in investigating the nexus of the (individuals who are acting as) director with the politically connected, exposed, high net-worth or sensitive persons.
-Data which is gathered under the market intelligence activity is helpful to understand the background of the promoters when the investors are conducting the due diligence over the investee companies; when public listed companies are dealing with vendors, business partners, dealers & even employees.
+In the wake of the Foreign Corrupt Practices Act, the UK Bribery Act, and other such enactments across the world, data, and discreet checks play a significant role in investigating the nexus of the (individuals who are acting as) director with the politically connected, exposed, high net-worth or sensitive persons.
+Data which is gathered under the market intelligence activity is helpful to understand the background of the promoters when the investors are conducting the due diligence over the investee companies; when publicly listed companies are dealing with vendors, business partners, dealers & even employees.

 According to the RBI’s annual report for 2019-20, Bank Frauds worth more than INR.1.85 lakh crore were reported in the year ended June 2020 compared with over INR.
 71,500 crore in the previous fiscal.
 The report also states that Fraud has been occurring predominantly in the loan portfolio (advances category), both in terms of number and value.